-SELLING MINNESOTA

-MEAT PRODUCTS
+SELLING Institute for Sustainable Agriculture MINNESOTA MEAT PRODUCTS

 This fact sheet is for Minnesota farmers who want to sell meat they raise on their own farm.
 The fact sheet covers regulations for all of the ways for farmers to sell their meat to individual consumers or to food facilities in Minnesota.